Chicago Twins Killed In Roseland Rollover Car Accident

-Posted On Behalf Of Goldberg Weisman Cairo on August 7, 2013 in Auto Accidents
+Posted on behalf of Goldberg Weisman Cairo on Aug 07, 2013 in Auto Accidents

 Two identical Chicago twins are dead after a serious weekend car accident in the Roseland neighborhood.
 Authorities say that the accident happened around 8:30 a.m.
 Last Saturday near State and 102nd Street.
 The 22-year-old twins and a 20-year-old female driver were killed in the crash.
 The driver was pronounced dead at the scene and the brothers were pronounced dead at nearby hospitals.

 The only person to survive the fatal car accident was a 15-year-old girl who was sitting behind the driver’s seat.
 Authorities say that she remains hospitalized but her condition has stabilized.